Looking Backward: Synopsis

 Bellamy's ideas somewhat reflect classical Marxism.
 In chapter 19, for example, he has the new legal system explained.
 Most civil suits have ended in socialism, while crime has become a medical issue.
 The idea of atavism, then current, is employed to explain crimes not related to inequality (which Bellamy thinks will vanish with socialism).
 Remaining criminals are medically treated.
 One professional judge presides, appointing two colleagues to state the prosecution and defense cases.
-If all do not agree on the verdict, then it must be tried over.
+If all do not agree on the verdict, then it must be tried again.
 Chapters 15 and 16 have an explanation of how free, independent public art and news outlets could be provided in a more libertarian socialist system.
 In one case, Bellamy even writes, "the nation is the sole employer and capitalist."